NISHANTHR090/NISHANTHR/README.md

 - 👋 Hi, I’m @NISHANTHR
-- 👀 I’m interested in ...electronics and computer science
+- 👀 I’m interested in ...AIML and cloud Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on ...
 AI
 - 💞️ I’m looking to collaborate on ...python
 - 📫 How to reach me ...instagram-@nishanthyadavv_